bryanso/JuliaOracleODBC/doc/JuliaOracleODBC.md

     julia> using ODBC, DBInterface, DataFrames

+If you have set up TNS, use this:

     julia> db = ODBC.Connection("Driver={Oracle 21 ODBC driver};Dbq=pdb1;Uid=system;Pwd=secret")

+If you have not set up TNS, use this (that is enter the EZConnect string directly after Dbq):

+    julia> db = ODBC.Connection("Driver={Oracle 21 ODBC driver};Dbq=orcl.local:1521/pdb1;Uid=system;Pwd=secret")

+After that, try:

     julia> DBInterface.execute(db, "SELECT username FROM dba_users") |> DataFrame
     36×1 DataFrame